fission/fission.io/content/en/docs/fission-cli/fission_function_update.md

       --entrypoint string           --entry |:|: Entry point for environment v2 to load with --pkgname string              --pkg |:|: Name of the existing package (--deploy and --src and --env will be ignored), should be in the same namespace as the function
       --executortype string         Executor type for execution; one of 'poolmgr', 'newdeploy' (default "poolmgr") --secret stringArray          Function access to secret, should be present in the same namespace as the function.
 You can provide multiple secrets using multiple --secrets flags.
-In the case of fn update the the secrets will be replaced by the provided list of secrets.
+In the case of fn update the secrets will be replaced by the provided list of secrets.
       --configmap stringArray       Function access to configmap, should be present in the same namespace as the function.
 You can provide multiple configmaps using multiple --configmap flags.
 In case of fn update the configmaps will be replaced by the provided list of configmaps.
       --specializationtimeout int   --st |:|: Timeout for executor to wait for function pod creation (default 120) --fntimeout int               --ft |:|: Maximum time for a request to wait for the response from the function (default 60)